La Trobe University

 La Trobe Regional Benefits Program empowers high achieving students from regional communities to live, study and thrive in regional Victoria.

-If you come from a regional school and scored an ATAR of 80 or higher* and have satisfied all course requirements (including course prerequisites), you are guaranteed a place in your chosen course** from offerings at Bendigo, Albury-Wodonga, Mildura or Shepparton.
+If you come from a regional school and scored an ATAR of 80 or higher*, you are guaranteed a place in your chosen course** subject to meeting all course requirements including course prerequisites, offered at one of La Trobe’s Bendigo, Albury-Wodonga, Mildura or Shepparton campuses.
+Your guaranteed place will include the benefits of the program and a scholarship of up to $5,000 a year.

 In addition, you’ll have access to opportunities and a supportive network to help you explore your passion.
 The Regional Benefits Program will set you up for success and help you make the most of your university experience.